nileshbhadana/docker-compose-drupal_1/README.md

 	> bash install.sh
 	> docker-compose up

 This releases two containers, one of Drupal running on port 8080 and another of postgres.
 This also creates a docker network.
 Also the data of postgres is persistantly stored through docker volumes.
+The data of drupal is stored through bind mounts in files folder in drupal directory

 To stop these things, type: